 HWB reserves the right to award a smaller grant initially - and once a group/project has shown they will adhere to HWB guidelines and reporting, they may then qualify for larger microgrants ongoing and in the future.

-HWB will award microgrants as funds and budget allow.
-Microgrants will be approved or denied within 30-45 days.
-If denied due to lack of funding, that application will be kept on hold as HWB may have additional funding that will re-open the microgrants program.
+HWB will award microgrants as the budget allows.
+Microgrants will be approved or denied within 30-60 days.
+If denied due to lack of funding, that application will be kept on hold as HWB may have additional funding that will re-open the microgrants program in the future.
 You will be notified if the application is pending additional funds.

 Steps to Apply:

 1. Read the page above.
 2. Read the FAQs and Tips for a Successful Grant Application (link below):

 *Chapters in good standing include those who registered their Chapter, and have 1 up-to-date/paid member.
 If you have been inactive and want to reactivate your Chapter to qualify for a grant, email email@example.com and we will get you updated!

 HWB is a 501c3 NGO nonprofit.
 Our all volunteer nonprofit is a group of herbalists, medicinal plant growers, herbal educators, alternative holistic modality practitioners and others dedicated to herbal health access for all, medicinal plant conservation, health justice and more.

 Our international headquarters is currently in Wisconsin.
 Please email for our mailing address to ship donations.